 My mother used to collect bacon fat in a clean, empty coffee can.
 I keep mine in a Bonne Marie jam jar (love that red and white checked lid)!

-You can also purchase a fancy bacon grease container with a matching strainer (that’s an affiliate link).
+You can also purchase a fancy bacon grease container with a matching strainer.

 How to Discard Bacon Fat

 If you’re not going to save it for cooking, we suggest this simple method for easy bacon grease disposal.
 Cut a piece of parchment paper in a circle to fit a bowl: